ARMmbed/mbed-os-example-pelion/README.md

   When using an external device to the MCU to store the firmware candidate, make sure `ARM_UCP_FLASHIAP_BLOCKDEVICE` is specified as type of `update-storage`.
 Specify the `storage-address`, `storage-size` and `storage-page` as required.

-  An example of this configuration can be seen for the `K64F` platform in the [mbed-cloud-client-example](https://github.com/ARMmbed/mbed-cloud-client-example/blob/master/mbed_app.json#L32)
+  An example of this configuration can be seen for the `K64F` board in the [mbed-cloud-client-example](https://github.com/ARMmbed/mbed-cloud-client-example/blob/master/mbed_app.json#L32)

         "mbed-cloud-client.update-storage"          : "ARM_UCP_FLASHIAP_BLOCKDEVICE",
         "update-client.storage-address"             : "(1024*1024*64)",